 - Restaurant: a restaurant is located on the ground floor.
 Residents receive breakfast and dinner every day.

 - Residents Lounge: located on the ground floor.
-The lounge houses a mini library for residents and doubles as a games room.
+The lounge houses a piano, TV and table tennis table for Residentsí use.

 - Support Services: Hostel staff provide residents with advice on housing, life skills, training and resettlement.
 We are running pilot support programmes, funded by Haringey Council; one is a Housing-related support service for vulnerable young adults and the other is a Foyer for those over 16 years of age.
 The Foyer service is based on the model offered by Crewe YMCA, and recognised as a centre of excellence by the Foyer Federation.
 It focuses on informal learning delivered through the Life academy programme.
 The aim is to improve confidence and self esteem and to equip vulnerable young people with the life skills necessary for independent living and a fulfilled work life.